shiro-design/diabetes-prediction-system/README.md

 ## Web Frame : Django
 ## Library: Anaconda, ML
 ### How to setup :</br>
-You need to install Anaconda  , Python, Pycharm , Django to run this application.</br>
+Requirements You need to install Anaconda  , Python, Pycharm , Django to run this application.</br>
-Requirements: Installed anaconda and pandas, ML related libraries.</br>
+-Installed anaconda and pandas, ML related libraries.</br>

 Open the project with Pycharm.</br>